AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 maximumAgeDays = 30
 maximumVersions = 0
-minimumVersions = 0 (or any other positive integer)
+minimumVersions = 0

 ```

 No versions newer than 30 days will be purged since the `maximumVersions` property is set to 0.

+All versions older than 30 days will be purged since `minimumVersions` is  zero.

 ### Audit Log Purge {#audit-purge}